HCH1/blog/eng.md

 ##
 https://tw.voicetube.com/videos/77221?ref=new
--This culture of binge-watching追劇 is actually a culmination of a lot of things.
+- This culture of binge-watching追劇 is actually a culmination of a lot of things.
 - it's the new streaming ecosystem that has us hooked著迷.
 -